DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Deep Research Report Evaluation Taxonomy Details

-\paragraph{Ethics \& Compliance} Sensitive Issues corresponds to ethical-screening requirements that evaluate whether sensitive domains are addressed with neutrality, respect, and responsible language in accordance with established editorial and reporting ethics standards \cite{ICMJE2025, Bastian2021PRISMA, OHA_Principles, OAH_Standards, BPS_Code, Belmont_Report, APSA_Ethics}.
+\paragraph{Ethics \& Compliance} Sensitive Handling corresponds to ethical-screening requirements that evaluate whether sensitive domains are addressed with neutrality, respect, and responsible language in accordance with established editorial and reporting ethics standards \cite{ICMJE2025, Page2021PRISMA, OHA_Principles, OAH_Standards, BPS_Code, Belmont_Report, APSA_Ethics}.
 Safety \& Impact aligns with harm-assessment provisions that examine whether potential adverse effects, misuse risks, or disproportionate impacts are identified and mitigated under recognized guidelines for responsible scientific communication \cite{ICMJE2025, Guyatt2013GRADE, NRC_Prudent, Helsinki_Decl, ESA_Code}.
-Perspective Balance reflects fairness-evaluation criteria that assess whether multiple viewpoints and counterpositions are represented without undue bias following principles of impartiality articulated in authoritative publication and reporting frameworks \cite{ICMJE2025, Bastian2021PRISMA, BPA_GoodPractice, AAP_Code, CFA_Code, ABA_Model_Rules, AAPOR_Code}.
+Perspective Balance reflects fairness-evaluation criteria that assess whether multiple viewpoints and counterpositions are represented without undue bias following principles of impartiality articulated in authoritative publication and reporting frameworks \cite{ICMJE2025, Page2021PRISMA, BPA_GoodPractice, AAP_Code, CFA_Code, ABA_Model_Rules, AAPOR_Code}.

-\paragraph{Information Sufficiency} Source Support aligns with evidence-provision requirements that evaluate whether claims are accompanied by verifiable supporting sources in accordance with established evidentiary and reporting guidelines \cite{Bastian2021PRISMA, FORCE11_Data, NBER2024, ISSCR2025, GIPS_2020}.
-Information corresponds to content-adequacy criteria that assess whether a report supplies all necessary factual and contextual material needed to justify its reasoning under recognized completeness and transparency standards \cite{Bastian2021PRISMA, ISO25010, EQUATOR_Network, LSA_Ethics2024, JOC_Guidelines, USGS_FSP, GRI_Standards}.
-Citations align with source-attribution rules that examine whether in-text citations are provided at appropriate argumentative locations following authoritative norms for evidentiary traceability \cite{ICMJE2025, Wilkinson2016FAIR, IEEE2025Ethics, ACS2021Ethical, The_Bluebook}.
-References are evaluated to determine whether the number of actually used references is appropriate and whether they collectively form a well-documented, traceable, and accessible evidence base \cite{StanfordAI2025, FORCE11_Data, DA_RT_Principles}.
+\paragraph{Information Sufficiency} Evidence Coverage aligns with evidence-provision requirements that evaluate whether claims are accompanied by verifiable supporting sources in accordance with established evidentiary and reporting guidelines \cite{Page2021PRISMA, FORCE11_Data, NBER2024, ISSCR2025, GIPS_2020}.
+Claim Amount corresponds to content-adequacy criteria that assess whether a report supplies all necessary factual and contextual material needed to justify its reasoning under recognized completeness and transparency standards \cite{Page2021PRISMA, ISO25010, EQUATOR_Network, LSA_Ethics2024, JOC_Guidelines, USGS_FSP, GRI_Standards}.
+Citation Amount aligns with source-attribution rules that examine whether in-text citations are provided at appropriate argumentative locations following authoritative norms for evidentiary traceability \cite{ICMJE2025, Wilkinson2016FAIR, IEEE2025Ethics, ACS2021Ethical, The_Bluebook}.
+Reference Amount is evaluated to determine whether the number of actually used references is appropriate and whether they collectively form a well-documented, traceable, and accessible evidence base \cite{StanfordAI2025, FORCE11_Data}; see also the DA-RT principles\footnote{\url{https://www.dartstatement.org/}}.